 1|2.
-Soaring to 702ft/214 metres, the Cliffs of Moher bring a real wow factor to the Wild Atlantic Way.
-This is the kind of place that makes the heart beat faster - sea birds swirl above, waves surge below and viewing platforms boast vast panoramas.
-Just north of the Cliffs of Moher, you'll find one of Ireland's most unusual geological landscapes, known as the Burren.
-This vast, moon-like karst limestone plateau spreads down to the ocean, with delicate arctic-alpine plants, orchids and patches of grassland.
-Take a walking trail, explore the history and relax in one of the wonderful surrounding towns and villages, such as pretty Ballyvaughan, musical Doolin and laid-back Lahinch.
+Soaring to 214 metres and stretching down the craggy western coastline for over 8km, the Cliffs of Moher bring a real wow factor to the Wild Atlantic Way.
+This is the kind of place that makes the heart beat faster - sea birds swirl above, waves surge below and viewing platforms boast incredible panoramas.
+The cliffs sit on the edge of one of Ireland's most unusual geological landscapes, known as the Burren.
+This vast, moon-like karst limestone plateau spreads down to the ocean, with arcticalpine plants, orchids and patches of grassland.
+Take a walking trail, explore the history and relax in one of the wonderful surrounding towns and villages.